 Here's some of my latest finds!

-Here's a beautiful water moccasin I saw right down the street from my house.
-Just a juvenile but man you got to love the pattern on this species.
 I love this picture for two reasons: One is that the water moccasin is retreating.
 It disproves the myth that all venomous snakes want to attack you.
 All I did was get to close for the snakes comfort and it took off.
 Two, I love this picture because it gives you another way to tell if it's a water moccasin or water snake.
 If you look closely you can tell that you can not see the eyes of a water moccasin while looking straight down on it while a water snake you would be able too.

 Christian my lil brother.
 He's so happy he finally caught a snake.
 Just look at how proud he is. lol